scottyschup/ruby-curriculum/w1d1/debugging/debugger.md

 catches and handles the exception, then the program stops (crashes) and the exception and plus stack trace are printed.

-The first line ("ArgumentError: wrong number of arguments (0 for 1)") is the exception type (`ArgumentError`) and message.
-This message says that we're passing the wrong number of arguments to a method: zero arguments instead of one argument.
+The first line `ArgumentError: wrong number of arguments (0 for 1)` states the exception type (`ArgumentError`) and the message.
+This message says that we're passing the wrong number of arguments to a
+method: zero arguments instead of one argument.

-Where did this happen?
+Where did this happen in the code?
 The following lines, called the *stack trace* tell us.
 The top line of the stack trace tells us what method (`primes`) and line of code (14) was executing when the error occured.
 The next line tells us what called `primes`; it looks like `primes` calls itself, on line 20.
 The next line starts with '(pry)';
 this is pry executing the code we gave us.